rzuehlsd/VT100-Terminal-on-Bare-Metal-Pi-Zero/README.md

 - support white on black, amber on black and green on black as terminal font colors
 - include simulation of keyclick and bell sound
 - configurable via config file at boot and with setup dialog
-- design of an adapterboard to provide power (Pi and display), RS232 and custom Mini DIN6 connector for UART host connections
+- design of an adapter board to provide power (Pi and display), RS232 and custom Mini DIN6 connector for UART host connections
 - dynamically switch Rx<>Tx to simulate null modem cable
 - 8'' display with at least 800x640 pixel resolution (gives about 80x32 chars with VT100 font)
 - provide 5VDC power for connected SBCs, like MBC2-Z80